Obesity in children is an important health problem and its prevalence is rising throughout the world, with an alarming trend for Europe.

 Physical activity and the habit of healthy eating are the most important, which are crucial for an optimal weight.
 Genetic factors are also important, but to a lesser extent because a child with a genetic burden of overweight or obesity but exposed in a favorable environment is likely to have an optimal weight.
 Only in very rare cases overweight or obesity are caused by medical conditions (different syndromes or hormonal problems).

-Although problems of overweight occur across the family, not all children with parents, brothers or sisters who are overweight will also be the same.
-Children whose family is experiencing excess weight are indeed at a higher risk of taking over this burden, but this is largely, if not exclusively, due to the less healthy family habits (poor nutrition and sedentarism).
+Children whose families are experiencing excess weight are indeed at a higher risk of taking over this burden, but this is largely, if not exclusively, due to the less healthy family habits (poor nutrition and sedentarism).

 How can I help my child in this situation?